Estrogen-Destiny/Readme/README.md

 ### 📚 Learning Journey

-As a student at Horizon College, I have been exposed to a wide range of technologies and projects that have significantly contributed to my development skills.
+As a student at Hva, I have been exposed to a wide range of technologies and projects that have significantly contributed to my development skills.
 My journey is characterized by continuous learning and applying new technologies to solve real-world problems.

 ### ⚡ GitHub Analytics